steffencrespo/greenland-quiz/stories.md

 # Greenland Quiz app Stories

  ---> Disable next button if user has not selected an answer
+ ---> Disable new selections when user has already chosen one answer
  ---> Fix reset button, it is not reloading the quiz
  ---> Tell the user the correct and wrong answers
  ---> put some color